A- A A+

 Advocacy and leadership are the two most important cornerstones of the disability movement.
 It involves self-advocates with intellectual and developmental disabilities (I/DD), parents, siblings and guardians passionately telling their story, the challenges they face and the opportunities they see for more inclusion and integration in their local communities, within the state and on the federal level.

 Self-advocates with intellectual and developmental disabilities (I/DD), parents, siblings and guardians are encouraged to get involved in the Council’s advocacy and leadership activities.
+To receive updates about opportunities to get involved, sign up below.

 Charting the